andersju/webbkoll/README.md

 which is a bit more comprehensive than Webbkoll (additionally checks e.g. email and TLS/SSL configuration) and also lets you compare/rank lists of sites.

 This is a project by [Dataskydd.net](https://dataskydd.net).
-We received funding from [Internetfonden](https://www.internetfonden.se/) / [IIS](https://www.iis.se) (The Internet Foundation in Sweden).
+We received initial funding from [Internetfonden](https://www.internetfonden.se/) / [IIS](https://www.iis.se) (The Internet Foundation in Sweden).

 ## Backend